srct/whats-open-ios/README.md

 Setup
 ---

+Requirements:

 To get started, you'll need the following installed:
 * [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git)

-* The latest **public** build of [Xcode](https://developer.apple.com/xcode/) (and a compatible Mac). *Currently Xcode 8*
+* The latest **public** build of [Xcode](https://developer.apple.com/xcode/) (and a compatible Mac). *Currently Xcode 8* (You can get this from the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) if you want easy updates)

 * The latest **public** release of Swift. *Currently Swift 3.0* (bundled with Xcode)

-* This project also contains many dependancies.
-Due to the shifting nature of dependency management in Cocoa development, this project will (for the foreseeable future) use Cocoapods.
-It's not the best, but it's the pseudo standard for now

-* Other language or framework-specific items
+* Cocoapods, for dependency management.
+You can install this by running `sudo gem install cocoapods` in your terminal.
+(Dependency management may change in the future)

 Open a terminal window and type in the following commands.
-(If you're on Windows, use [Cygwin](http://www.cygwin.com/).
 This will create a local, workable copy of the project.
   ``bash``
-  ``git clone git@git.gmu.edu:pmurray8/WhatsOpeniOS.git``
+  ``git clone [url]`` where the URL is the one listed at the top of the git repository for this project (preferrably using SSH)

+Install the needed dependencies by running
+  ``pod install``
+inside the the WhatsOpen directory.

+To work on the project, you will need to make sure to use the WhatsOpen.xcworkspace file, and NOT the .xcodeproj file.
+This allows us to use the dependencies that you installed.

+You may need to choose your personal development team inside of Xcode on the project settings page.
+If you are not a registered Apple developer, you can do so at [developer.apple.com](https://developer.apple.com/)

 Troubleshooting
 ---